Best Milk for Babies: a dietitian’s guide to safely introducing baby to milk

-We get a lot of questions about milk for babies… like when should I be introducing baby to milk, or how much milk should they drink, and what is the best milk for babies?
+We get a lot of questions about milk for babies… like when should I be introducing baby to milk, or how much milk should they drink?

 Your baby definitely needs milk, but the type of milk is key, depending on the baby’s age.